NNPDF/pineko/docs/source/overview/running.rst

 KFactors
 """"""""

-Another useful tool that `pineko` includes is ``pineko kfactor`` which allows the inclusion of a kfactor as a proper order in a grid.
+Another useful tool that `pineko` includes is ``pineko kfactor`` which allows the embedding of a kfactor as a proper order in a grid.
 The usage is the following::

   pineko kfactor GRIDS_FOLDER KFACTOR_FOLDER YAMLDB_PATH TARGET_FOLDER MAX_AS ORDER_EXISTS